-We are confident that Ryman will continue to deliver long term growth for shareholders.
+We are confident that Ryman will continue to deliver long-term growth for shareholders.
 This is because of a number of unique factors:

-Peparing the company for something bigger -
+Preparing the company for something bigger

 Our business has a very long time horizon and it can take up to 10 years before you see normal levels of activity from when a new village first opens.
 This means that our tail of earnings from completed villages will continue to grow in the future, as a direct result of what we have already built over the last 10 years.

-This model of sustainable profitable growth starts from having a very effi cient and cost effective in-house design and construction team.
-As a result we achieve a healthy development margin when we build new villages – this in turn funds the construction of large scale aged care and community facilities at our villages.
-Villages are self funding.
+This model of sustainable profitable growth starts from having a very efficient and cost-effective in-house design and construction team.
+As a result we achieve a healthy development margin when we build new villages – this in turn funds the construction of large-scale aged care and community facilities at our villages.
+Villages are self-funding.

 Long term care demand growing – people are living longer, albeit frailer.
-The afflictions of old age (including dementia, diabetes and arthritis) mean that the need for long term residential aged care will increase.
+The afflictions of old age (including dementia, diabetes and arthritis) mean that the need for long-term residential aged care will increase.